rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.setConnectivityTestEndpoints"></a>
 ## *setConnectivityTestEndpoints [<sup>method</sup>](#head.Methods)*

 Sets the default list of endpoints used for a connectivity test.
 Maximum number of endpoints is 5.

+### Events

+  No Events.

 ### Parameters